lizmat/articles/5to6-phasers.md

 Caveat when using BEGIN in modules in Perl 6
 --------------------------------------------
-Modules in Perl 6 are pre-compiled by default.
+Modules in Perl 6 are pre-compiled by default, as opposed to Perl 5 which does not have any pre-compilation of modules.

 > As a user or developer of Perl 6 modules, you do not have to think about
 > whether a module should be pre-compiled (again) or not: this is all done